JuliaPy/SymPy.jl/examples/tutorial.md

 (This might make math faculty a bit upset, but it is in line with student thinking.)

-However, expanded terms are not factored, then canceled:
+However, with expanded terms, the common factor of `(x-1)` is not cancelled:

 ```
 r = expand(top) / expand(bottom)
 ```

-The `cancel` function will do so.
+The `cancel` function instructs SymPy to perform cancellations.
 It takes rational functions and puts them in a canonical $p/q$ form with no common (rational) factors and leading terms which are integers:

 ```
 cancel(r)